2025 Hamburg referendums: Hamburg testet Grundeinkommen

 The popular initiative started in 2020 as part of the country-wide Expedition Grundeinkommen network and was quickly able to collect the 10,000 signatures required.
 The senate (Hamburg's government) sued the initiative before the Constitutional Court of Hamburg, which pointed out some of the issues with the proposal but denied that it was not within Hamburg's power to decide, as the senate had argued.
 It makes Hamburg the first city and state in Germany where citizen can vote on a universal basic income.
 The initiative received major donations from the Haleakala-Stiftung with its seat in Bochum, the Eutopia Foundation of Albert Wenger and his wife with its seat in the United States, and the dm-Werner-Stiftung.

 Hamburger Zukunftsentscheid

-Founded in 2023, the initiative first started collecting signatures on 3 January 2024 and quickly exceed the target of 10,000 later that same month.
+Founded in 2023, the initiative first started collecting signatures on 3 January 2024, and quickly exceed the target of 10,000 later that same month.
 After being rejected by the parliament through inaction, the initiative gathered a further 106,374 signatures by October 2024 and requested the referendum to be held on 12 October 2025.

-Similarly to the other initiative, the Hamburger Zukunftsentscheid has also received donations from the Haleakala-Stiftung.
+Similarly to the other initiative, the Hamburger Zukunftsentscheid also received donations from the Haleakala-Stiftung.